Updated: 6 days ago

 Unfortunately, Tula would throw up the zinc drink.
 To avoid this, I would have to distract her with a video and make sure she had food in her stomach.
 Although the buffering food didn't always help, we always managed to get the zinc into her body every day—even if we had to administer a portion of it at one time and give more to her later in the day.
 One month passed and I was anxious to see the lab improvements in her levels, even though there was no improvement in her behavior.
 When the doctor reviewed the results, he asked, “Are you not giving her the supplements?”
 I wanted to wring his neck considering how hard we'd been working at it.
 “Of course we are, why?”
 He stated that the levels had actually gone down instead of improving.

-His nurse mentioned that when a child is extremely mineral deficient, the body sucks all of it in and needs more.
+His nurse mentioned that when a child is extremely mineral deficient, the body sucks all of the supplemented zinc in and needs more.
 This made no sense to me but we agreed to the doctor’s orders and doubled the amounts.
 We added even more supplements, including a high- dose multivitamin and calcium, and started her on a prescription antifungal to kill the overgrowth of yeast.

 © Copyright A Journey Off the Spectrum 2021